4lessandrodev/cursor-paginator/README.md

 Install `npm install ts-paginate` or `yarn add ts-paginate`

-You also may use from browser
+You also may use on browser

 ```html
 <script src="https://cdn.jsdelivr.net/npm/ts-paginate@1.1.6/bundle/index.min.js"></script>